-The District will develop an annual five-year plan for capital improvements, including design, development, and operating and maintenance costs.
+The District is in the process of developing a five-year plan for capital improvements, including design, development, and operating and maintenance costs.
 The Capital Improvements Program will directly relate to the long-range goals and policies of the District.
 Operating funds to maintain capital improvements and to fund additional staff and service needs will be estimated and identified prior to submitting it to the Board of Directors for approval.